SDTrack: A Baseline for Event-based Tracking via Spiking Neural Networks: SDTrack Pipeline

 \subsection{Transformer-based Spike-driven Tracker}

-Our proposed tracker SDTrack is presented in the yellow section at the top of Fig.~\ref{main}.
-Note our processing of its inputs.
-This subsection describes the design details of SDTrack.
+The tracker in the SDTrack Pipeline is illustrated in the yellow of Fig.~\ref{main}.
+This section describes its design details.

 \textbf{Intrinsic Position Learning.} Motivated by two key observations.
-First, joint positional encoding of template and search images enhances their cross-correlation performance~\cite{kang2023exploring}.
+First, joint positional encoding of template and search frames enhances their cross-correlation performance~\cite{kang2023exploring}.
 Second, residual convolutional blocks preceding SNN-based Transformer architectures enable effective learning of positional information~\cite{zhou2022spikformer,yao2024spikev1,yao2024spikev2}.
 Based on these insights, we propose Intrinsic Position Learning (IPL).
-In SDTrack pipeline, IPL concatenate the event-aggregated template image $\mathbf{Z} \in (T,C,{H_z},{W_z})$ and search image $\mathbf{X} \in (T,C,{H_x},{W_x})$ diagonally before feeding them into the SNN Conv Module
+In SDTrack Pipeline, IPL concatenate the event-aggregated template frame $\mathbf{Z} \in (T,C,{H_z},{W_z})$ and search frame $\mathbf{X} \in (T,C,{H_x},{W_x})$ diagonally before feeding them into the SNN Conv Module

-where $\mathbf{U} \in (T,C,{H_z+H_x},{W_z+W_x})$, ${{\rm O}_1}$ and ${{\rm O}_2}$ represent zero tensors.
+where $\mathbf{U} \in (T,C,{H_z+H_x},{W_z+W_x})$, ${{\rm O}_1}$ and ${{\rm O}_2}$ represent zero matrixs.
 As demonstrated in Tab.~\ref{ablation}, our approach enables SDTrack to capture stronger positional information compared to conventional encoding schemes, without explicitly requiring positional encoding.
-Due to the spike-driven nature of our architecture, the additional padding introduces negligible computational overhead.
+Due to the spike-driven nature of SNNs, the additional padding introduces negligible computational overhead.

-\textbf{Backbone.} The SDTrack backbone consists of two main components: a SNN Conv Module with several SNN Conv Blocks, and a SNN Transformer Module with several SNN Transformer Blocks.
-Specifically, the SNN Conv Block can be written as
+\textbf{Backbone.} The tracker backbone comprises an SNN Conv Module with several SNN Conv Blocks and an SNN Transformer Module with several SNN Transformer Blocks.
+The SNN Conv Block can be written as